DilanRocco/manifest/README.md

 - 'I am someone who makes people's day better'

-Start to consisently listen to these manifests.
+Start to consistently listen to these manifests.
 Pick a time every day to play these thoughts back.
 The app stores your previous manifests.
 Within a week, you can start to see the impact.
 Now imagine if you did it for a year..

 ## Background